 As health-care institutions mobilize resources to address the coronavirus disease 2019 (COVID-19) pandemic, palliative care may potentially be underutilized.
-It is important to assess the use of palliative care in response to the COVID-19
+It is important to assess the use of palliative care in response to the COVID-19 Pandemic.

-Care is needed at the time of COVID-19.
+There was a low utilization rate of palliative care in patients with COVID-19.
+Conscious utilization of palliative Care is needed at the time of COVID-19.
 J Pain Symptom Manage ۲۰۲۰ American Academy of Hospice and

 Palliative Medicine.
 Published by Elsevier Inc. All rights reserved.